anthemion-org/ogle-web/README.md

 The project was created with _create-react-app_.

-The `src` folder these subfolders:
+The `src` folder includes these subfolders:

 - `Board` contains classes representing game boards and individual letter dice, plus board-generation code;